protonemedia/laravel-verify-new-email/README.md

 }
 ```

-Now your `User` model has three new methods:
+Now your `User` model has a few new methods:

 ``` php
 // generates a token and sends a verification mail to 'me@newcompany.com'.